-Policy LU 5-1: Locate residences away from areas of excessive noise, smoke, dust, odor, and lighting, and ensure that adequate provisions, including buffers or transitional uses, are made to ensure the health and well-being of existing and future residents.
+Policy LU 5-1: Locate residences away from areas of excessive noise, smoke, or dust, and ensure that adequate provisions, including buffers or transitional uses, are made to ensure the health and well-being of existing and future residents.

-- Policy LU 5-2: Encourage the preservation and conservation of older existing homes. - Policy LU 5-3: Commercial, industrial, and other non-residential development that interfaces with residential land use designations and existing residential neighborhoods shall be designed to ensure compatibility between the uses and to reduce any potential negative impacts associated with aesthetics, noise, safety, odor, and lighting. - Policy LU 5-4: Require the design of new residential development to be consistent with the City's design guidelines, to ensure harmony with Sebastopol's unique, small-town character and compatibility with existing land uses. - Policy LU 5-5: Strongly encourage residential development in a balanced and efficient pattern that reduces sprawl, preserves open space, and creates convenient connections to other land uses. - Policy LU 5-6: Permit churches, schools, and compatible utilities facilities in all residential land use designations.
+- Policy LU 5-2: Encourage the preservation and conservation of older existing homes. - Policy LU 5-3: Commercial, industrial, and other non-residential development that interfaces with residential land use designations and existing residential neighborhoods shall be designed to ensure compatibility between the uses and to reduce any potential negative impacts associated with aesthetics, noise, and safety. - Policy LU 5-4: Require the design of new residential development to be consistent with the City's design guidelines, to ensure harmony with Sebastopol's unique, small-town character and compatibility with existing land uses. - Policy LU 5-5: Strongly encourage residential development in a balanced and efficient pattern that reduces sprawl, preserves open space, and creates convenient connections to other land uses.

+Policy LU 5-6: Permit churches, schools, and compatible utilities facilities in all residential land use designations.

-Action LU 5a: Through the design review process, screen development proposals for land use compatibility and ensure that development proposals are designed to be compatible with existing residential and other land uses, are designed to reduce aesthetic, noise, safety, odor and lighting impacts to residential areas, and are consistent with Sebastopol's unique, small-town character.
+Action LU 5a: Through the design review process, screen development proposals for land use compatibility and ensure that development proposals are designed to be compatible with existing residential and other land uses, are designed to reduce aesthetic, noise, and safety impacts to residential areas, and are consistent with Sebastopol's unique, small-town character.